 My current project, STUFFED: The Things Men Eat, is one man’s story of 20 years of life and almost death with binge eating disorder.
 A literary memoir exploring life as both a large man struggling with food addiction, and as a sickly thin man ‘eating’ from a feeding tube after weight loss surgery nearly killed me, STUFFED probes intersections of masculinity, love, addiction, and abuse.
 It is a journey through burger joints, diet workshops and therapy chairs, told from a male perspective in a world where we’re conditioned to believe that eating disorders are a uniquely female and exclusively thin phenomenon.
 This, despite the fact that BED is the most common eating disorder, and the only eating disorder affecting men and women almost equally.
 Too often, men do not have the language, the emotional support, or the courage to speak of their struggle.

 Writers Anonymous, Hippocampus Magazine, March 9, 2020

 The Insanity Of Eating, The Rumpus, Aug.
 22, 2016

-BigFatMike, a blog about my struggles with binge eating disorder and my weight loss surgery.
+Also, here’s BigFatMike, an old blog about my struggles with binge eating disorder and the weight loss surgery that nearly killed me.